telerik/winforms-docs/gridview/filtering/custom-filtering.md

 # Custom Filtering

 Custom filtering is a flexible mechanism for filtering RadGridView rows by using custom logic.
 It has a higher priority than the applied FilterDescriptors (added either by code or using the filtering row).

-Custom filtering is applied if user filtering is enabled using *RadGridView.EnableFiltering* or *GridViewTemplate.EnableFiltering* properties.
+Custom filtering is applied if user filtering is enabled using __EnableFiltering__ or __GridViewTemplate.EnableFiltering__ properties.
 By default, filtering is disabled at all levels.

 RadGridView provides two mechanisms for custom filtering:

-* Handling the CustomFiltering event
+* Handling the `CustomFiltering` event

 * Replacing the RadGridView filtering mechanism by providing a custom __FilterPredicate__.

 ## Using the CustomFiltering event

-The CustomFiltering event is fired when the custom filtering is enabled.
+The `CustomFiltering` event is fired when the custom filtering is enabled.

-The arguments of the CustomFiltering event provide the following properties:
+The arguments of the `CustomFiltering` event provide the following properties:

 * __Template__ – the template that holds the rows where filtering is applied